Background on Hard Disk Drives

 This is an excellent drive if you are looking for a cool and quiet operating drive along with higher capacity.
 This drive does run around 5400 RPM, where traditional drives run around 7200 RPM, so there will be a certain performance hit when accessing data on these drives.
 It's worth mentioning that these drives use 4KB sectors instead of 512B sectors, so if you intend to install Windows XP on your own with these drives, make sure to run the WD Align utility to allow you to properly install on this drive.

 I like the Red series drives from Western Digital.
 I use two of these 2TB drives in a RAID1 at home with a simple NAS box that sits on top of my desk and another in my day to day system for storage.
 The Red series drives are quieter under use since they only spin at 5400RPM and have respectable performance as well.
 I would recommend Red drives for someone who just needs large amounts of space to store their media or projects.

 |Form Factor||3.5 Inch|

 |Idle Noise||23 dB|

 |Seek Noise||24 dB|

 |Large Drive Mounting||No|

 |Sequential Write||147 MB/s|

-Configure a affordable custom PC with the Western Digital Red 2TB SATA3.
+Configure a business workstation with the Western Digital Red 2TB SATA3.